1/25 "The Mystery of Weakness - 다시 일어서게 하는 하나님의 신실한 손" (잠언 24:16)

 (John 17:1-5, NIV11)

 [1] After Jesus said this, he looked toward heaven and prayed: “Father, the hour has come.
-Glorify your Son, that your Son may glorify you.[2]
-For you granted him authority over all people that he might give eternal life to all those you have given him.
+Glorify your Son, that your Son may glorify you.

 [3] Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.